thomleysens/UDV-server/API_Extended_Document/README.md

     self.attribute3 = 3
 ```

-**attribute1** is a class attribute when both **attribute2** and **attribute3** are instance attribute. **Attribute3** is not present in the DB
+**attribute1** is a class attribute when both **attribute2** and **attribute3** are instance attribute. **Attribute3** is not present in the DB.

-To create a relationship between two classes, you can define, for the DB, a **foreign key**
+To create a relationship between two classes, we create a **foreign key** for the DB.
-For the object approach, you can define an explicit attribute in one class if it is a non reversible relationship or define an attribute in both classes otherwise.
+For the object approach, you can define an explicit attribute in one class if it is a non reversible relationship, or define an attribute in both classes otherwise.

 For instance to indicate that **MetaData** owns a foreign key which is an id of **ExtendedDocument**
 ```python